 Mid-market investment banks are prominent financial organizations that provide services to small and medium-sized businesses (SMEs).
 They carry out deals sized between half a billion and one billion dollars.
 This type of investment bank offers expertise in areas such as debt restructuring, mergers, and acquisitions consulting, raising capital, etc.

 Mid-market banks primarily operate at regional levels.
-They work closely with clients to develop structured solutions for their individual needs, unlike larger financial firms which focus on global operations.
+They work closely with clients to develop structured solutions for their individual needs, unlike larger financial firms that focus on global operations.
 This type of banking is essential to boost the development and growth of small and medium-sized businesses in the world by providing them with the necessary resources to succeed.

 3. Elite Boutique bank